702Padmin/Flyertap-Distributor/GettingStarted.md

 # Milestones
 This project is separated into 2 milestones easier management of tasks to complete.

-1.)
+- 1.)
 Mobile App
-2.)
+- 2.)
 Web Application
+- 3.)
+Going Live

 Upon completion of each milestone, we will review the work and provide feedback before proceeding to the next milestone.